ovotech/kiss/README.md

 ```

 Other commands include `create`, `update`, `delete` and `list` which do pretty much what you'd expect with AWS Secret Manager secrets logically scoped to the user's k8s namespace.
 Check the relevant `-help` for more information.

+**Notes**
+* The `-token-path` is optional for all commands.
+Without it `kiss` will attempt to find the first file in the default `~/.kube/cache/oidc-login` directory
+* On a Mac you can't use the `~/` path when specifying the token path - instead use `$HOME/`
+* When you create a secret it will be base64 encoded, so you should specify it's value in plaintext
+* A secret name cannot contain underscores as this will result in the "Error occurred while creating secret" error